ajmhs/opentelemetry-adapter/readme.md

 ## Grafana

 Here’s a step-by-step guide and an example of adding Prometheus-provided metrics to a Grafana dashboard.

----
+There are some very helpful tutorials on the [Grafana website](https://grafana.com/tutorials/):

 ### **Step 1: Login to Grafana**
 Open Grafana in your browser, if you are using the RTI Observability Framework, the address should be http://localhost:3000/ and log in.